tatsumin21/Hugo-Blog/content/posts/switch-to-wayland.md

 I did not put all my configuration here just because almost all of them are only basic configs that can be found in the internet or Arch Wiki.

-Wayland has been developed alreadz several years but also still in start-up stage.
+Wayland has been developed already several years but also still in start-up stage.

 I will try to mainly use wayland for several weeks or months.
 If there is not too many significant bugs that will have a great influence on daily usage, I will stay at wayland as daily drive.